efchatz/pandora/README.md

 ### Bitwarden

-Bitwarden imports all entries when Chrome interacts with it.
+Bitwarden imports all entries immediately when the vault is unlocked.
 Some entries will be shown multiple times, as the tool finds them and dumps them from the dump file.

 ![bitwarden](https://github.com/efchatz/pandora/assets/43434138/b3ad4474-fd07-461e-99bd-06f2fd74a1f4)